If you find that your dog's nose is dry there are a few reasons that could be behind this.

 In very hot weather your dog’s nose could become dried out, or if he is very poorly and not taking drinking enough water.
 If he has an illness causing dehydration such as vomiting or diarrhoea, then treatment for this is crucial.

-Several illnesses could affect the skin on the nose such as autoimmune disease which may cause cracks or sores, and certain types of cancer.
+Several illnesses could affect the skin on the nose such as an autoimmune disease which may cause cracks or sores, and certain types of cancer.
 Distemper, a viral disease, could cause cracking of the skin on the nose as well as the paws.
 Other serious symptoms can also be seen with this infection, but thankfully most dogs are now vaccinated against this disease.

 When should I take my dog to the vet?